NickJolly/cautious-happiness/city_of_melb/readme.md

 gganimate <br />
 gifski <br />

-In the R file, a subset of dates is chosen in lines 17 and 18.
+In the R file, a subset of dates is chosen in lines 17 and 18. <br />
-Different dates can be specified here.
+Different dates can be specified in the format mm/dd/yyy.